gurhub/happier-git-workflow/README.md

 * release/release-1.5.9
 ```

-* *short-title* is a maximum of 5 words that describe what that issue is about.
+⚠️ **short-title** is a maximum of 5 words that describe what that issue is about.

 # How to create a branch on the JIRA Software